Up

 In these examples, up is used with verbs like climb, fly, jump, float, swim, take, hike, and head to convey the idea of motion in a higher direction or above something.

-Adverb up with the verbs of motion
+Up + the verbs of motion

-for proximity,closeness to something or somebody:
+for proximity, closeness to something or somebody:

 Come up: I saw a school of fish come up to the surface to catch the sunlight.